Livery Schools Link Showcase Event at Guildhall

 Seeking to expand the programme beyond London the Horners have funded a pilot programme of school visits to 3 primary schools in Lincolnshire, undertaken by the Centre for Industry Education Collaboration (CIEC) part of the University of York, which will be completed in early 2017 and will confirm how the expansion plans will be implemented

 British Science Association

-Discussions have taken place with the BSA to develop ideas for continuing Horners involvement in their activities.
-As a result the Horners have agreed to sponsor a project in BSA’s 2017 Demo Day which is an annual campaign during British Science Week (10 – 19 March 2017) that aims to inspire secondary school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
-The Horners’ project will for the first time be targeted at primary schools and as such supports our Science Opens Doors activities.
+Discussions took place with the BSA to develop ideas for continuing Horners involvement in their activities.
+As a result the Horners sponsored a project in BSA’s 2017 Demo Day which was an annual campaign during British Science Week (10 – 19 March 2017) that aimed to inspire secondary school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
+The Horners’ project was for the first time, targeted at primary schools and as such supported our Science Opens Doors activities.

 There is more information here.

 Support to IoM3 – The Institute of Materials Minerals and Mining.

 Horners supported the IoM3s“Biomaterials: Bionic man fact or fiction” one day conference which was an excellent programme with polymers taking a high profile.
 Material from the presentations was sent to PST delegates.